Unleash/unleash/docs/developer-guide.md

 # Developer Guide

 ## PostgreSQL
-To run and develop unleash you need to have PostgreSQL databse (PostgreSQL v.9.5.x or newer) locally.
+To run and develop unleash you need to have PostgreSQL database (PostgreSQL v.9.5.x or newer) locally.

 ### Create a local unleash databases in postgres